wiedymi/mediabunny/docs/guide/writing-overview.md

 Mediakit provides many ways to supply media data for output tracks, nicely integrating with the WebCodecs API, but also allowing you to use your own encoding stack if you wish.
 These [media sources](./media-sources) come in multiple levels of abstraction, enabling easy use for common use cases while still giving you fine-grained control if you need it.

-## Creating a new output
+## Creating an output

 Media file creation in Mediakit revolves around a central class, `Output`.
-One instance of `Output` represents one media file we want to create.
+One instance of `Output` represents one media file you want to create.

 Start by creating a new instance of `Output` using the desired configuration of the file you want to create:
 ```ts